 Indoor tubs are lucky enough to be in temperature controlled environments and the only time you’ll need to shut your hot tub show is if you’re not going to be using it for longer than a month.

-Additionally, you need to winterize your outdoor tub only if your area experiences extremely cold winters.
+You need to winterize your outdoor tub only if your area experiences relatively cold winters.
 If you’ve got an outdoor tub in sunny Florida, you won’t need to winterize it at all.

 If you’re living somewhere like Arizona, where the winter temperatures rarely fall below the mid 40 range, just running your hot tub through the winter will also work.

 However, we’ve said it once and we’ll say it again – what’s the point of spending money keeping your tub running if you don’t intend to use it?

 Whatever the winter temperature outside, if you’re not going to be using your tub but are going to keep it running through the winter, you’re better off just closing it.

 We lived in S.E.
 Asia for a couple of years.
 There was no need to winterize!
 Minimum temperatures rarely went below 20 C. However they still practice a kind of winterizing process.
 Hot tubs are completely drained and cleaned every 3 to 4 months.
 Pools are drained every 12 months.

 Obviously this wasn’t to protect from cold but more for a good hygiene program.